-The abuse of opioids is a crisis in this country.
-Each day as many as 130 or more people die from this epidemic.
-Experts in the field are always looking for innovative strategies that will save lives.
-Medication-assisted therapy is one of those strategies.
-It is available throughout the country, including at Northern Illinois Recovery — a medication assisted treatment center can help those dealing with opioid addiction manage their cravings and withdrawal symptoms as they work through rehab,
+The abuse of opioids is an ongoing crisis in this country.
+Each day hundreds die from overdoses and related issues surrounding addiction.
+Treatment experts in the field are always looking for innovative strategies that will save lives.
+Medication-assisted therapy or MAT is one of those strategies and is available at Northern Illinois Recovery.
+Our medication-assisted treatment center can help those dealing with opioid addiction manage their cravings and withdrawal symptoms as they work through rehab,

 Medication-assisted therapy (MAT) is a unique program available to those with an opioid or alcohol addiction.
 It combines drug therapy and behavioral management to create a path to recovery.